mouse0w0/style-previewer-fx/README.md

-# jfx-style-viewer
+# jfx-style-previewer
-Style viewer for JavaFX
+Style previewer for JavaFX